 Carielli sees stories like Miller's as an important positive shift for women in cybersecurity.
 She wants to see people from fields like psychology, communications and public policy entering the field.

 Unfortunately, Carielli isn't seeing a lot of respect for the so-called soft skills women coming in with diverse backgrounds can bring to the table.
-"I think one of the things that really hurts us in cybersecurity is that there is a lack of appreciation for certain types of skills," she said.
+"I think one of the things that really hurts us in cybersecurity is that there is a lack of for certain types of skills," she said.

 These tend to be skills that, while not necessarily more prevalent among women, are often associated with women in people's minds.
 "If a lot of the skills that are stereotypically aligned with women aren't respected, that's going to cause problems."